Section 8. Approach Clearance Procedures

 The aircraft is established on a segment of a published route at 5,000 feet.
 “Cleared V‐O‐R Runway Three Four Approach.”

 Aircraft 1 is cleared direct LEFTT.
-The MVA in the area is 3,000 feet, and the aircraft is at 4,000 feet.
-“Cross LEFTT at or above three thousand five hundred, cleared RNAV Runway One Eight Approach.”
+The in the area is 3,000 feet, and the aircraft is at 4,000 feet.
+“Cross LEFTT at or above three thousand five hundred, cleared Runway One Eight Approach.”

 - The altitude assigned must assure IFR obstruction clearance from the point at which the approach clearance is issued until established on a segment of a published route or instrument approach procedure.